Writing a WGSL Kernel for Point-in-Polygon Clustering

 assigned_cluster = poly_idx;

-break; // First-match priority
+break; // first-match priority

 }